 Of course this goes well in a tuna salad sandwich, but I also love it all on its own or with crackers or cucumber slices.
 I love this deli-style tuna salad the day it’s made, but it keeps well for a couple days in the refrigerator too.
 After two days, the onion flavor will begin to intensify some, so I recommend consuming it before then just for taste reasons (it won’t necessarily go bad that quickly).

-For real, try this tuna salad recipe—it’s a favorite workday lunch of mine.
+For real, try this tuna salad recipe—it’s a favorite workday lunch of mine or give my Easy Chicken Salad with Grapes a try.
 Enjoy! xo.
 Emma

 Deli-Style Tuna Salad